 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved. — Romans 10:9

-Stewardship is looking after another person's property in that person's best interest.
-Biblical stewardship is acknowledging and carrying out your role as a manager or steward of God's money.
 Stewardship is not a term restricted to Christians.
+Stewardship generally is looking after a person's property in that person's best interest.
 One reason the Great Recession happened was poor stewardship by folks on Wall Street, and in the financial sector generally.
 Consumers, too, applied poor stewardship by taking on too much consumer loans, and buying homes they could not afford.

 Effective stewardship in business is becoming more important daily—particularly, regarding sustainability.
 That's why we must bust the myth that stewardship applies only to money.
 It's important to apply good stewardship principles when we use all resources.
 We must apply stewardship principles to our use of time and talent.
 This means using these according to Colossians 3:23-24, to the best of our abilities, and for God's glory.
 Excluding time and talents, stewardship means leaving other resources at least the same or better than when we encountered and used them.
 Each Christ follower must be alert to carry out his or her biblical stewardship role for everything God allows him or her to use.